 If language-defined checks must be suppressed, use explicit checks at appropriate places in the code to ensure that errors are detected before any processing that relies on the correct values.

-C.52 Provision of Inherently Unsafe Operations [SKL]
+6.51 Provision of Inherently Unsafe Operations [SKL]

-C.52.1 Applicability to Language
+6.51.1 Applicability to Language

 In recognition of the occasional need to step outside the type system or to perform “risky” operations, Ada provides clearly identified language features to do so.
 Examples include the generic Unchecked_Conversion for unsafe type-conversions or Unchecked_Deallocation for the deallocation of heap objects regardless of the existence of surviving references to the object.
 If unsafe programming is employed in a unit, then the unit needs to specify the respective generic unit in its context clause, thus identifying potentially unsafe units.
 Similarly, there are ways to create a potentially unsafe global pointer to a local object, using the Unchecked_Access attribute.

-C.53 Obscure Language Features [BRS]
+6.52 Obscure Language Features [BRS]

-C.53.1 Applicability to language
+6.52.1 Applicability to language

 Ada is a rich language and provides facilities for a wide range of application areas.
 Because some areas are specialized, it is likely that a programmer not versed in a special area might misuse features for that area.
 For example, the use of tasking features for concurrent programming requires knowledge of this domain.
 Similarly, the use of exceptions and exception propagation and handling requires a deeper understanding of control flow issues than some programmers may possess.

-C.53.2 Guidance to language users
+6.52.2 Guidance to language users

 The pragma Restrictions can be used to prevent the use of certain features of the language.
 Thus, if a program should not use feature X, then writing pragma Restrictions (No_X); ensures that any attempt to use feature X prevents the program from compiling.